-TABLE VI

-MEAN CORRECT PHONEME (MCP) RECOGNITION RATE IN % FOR NORMALIZED NON-SILENCE SIGNALS USING PD-MEMLIN AND KNOWN PD-MEMLIN WITH 16 GAUSSIANS PER PHONEME IN EACH OF THE SEVEN BASIC ENVIRONMENTS.
+TABLE VI MCP RECOGNITION RATE IN PERCENT FOR NORMALIZED NON-SILENCE SIGNALS USING PD-MEMLIN AND KNOWN PD-MEMLIN WITH 16 GAUSSIANS PER PHONEME IN EACH OF THE SEVEN BASIC ENVIRONMENTS considered feature vector normalization method, we propose a "blind" training procedure for PD-MEMLIN.
+The expressions for MEMLIN can be obtained directly from the "blind" PD-MEMLIN ones.